Ukraine crisis updates: What to know amid the fears of war | Law-Order

 Hebestreit on Friday warned against pursuing what he called a “military logic” amid demands for German approval to deliver the howitzers to Ukraine.

 “When push comes to shove that wouldn't be a real solution either,” Hebestreit said.
 “That's no game changer now.” —— WILL RUSSIAN GAS KEEP FLOWING?
-The German government spokesman says Russia remains a reliable natural gas supplier, but Berlin was preparing for all scenarios.
+Germany says Russia remains a reliable natural gas supplier, but is still preparing for all scenarios.

-Spokesman Steffen Hebestreit made the remark on Friday amid concerns that Russia might turn off natural gas supplies to Europe.
+Government spokesman Steffen Hebestreit made the remark on Friday amid concerns that Russia might cut natural gas supplies to Europe.

-“In our view the Russian gas supply contracts are being fulfilled everywhere so far and we strongly assume that this will remain the case and Russia will continue to be a reliable contractual partner,” Hebestreit said.
+“In our view the Russian gas supply contracts are being fulfilled everywhere so far and we strongly assume that this will remain the case,” Hebestreit said.

-“At the same time it's clear that one needs to prepare for all eventualities, and this is what the German government is doing,” he added, declining to elaborate.
+“At the same time it's clear that one needs to prepare for all eventualities, and this is what the German government is doing,” he added.

+___ CAN THE US HELP EUROPE WITH GAS SUPPLIES?
+President Joe Biden and European Union Commission President Ursula von der Leyen said they were working to ensure “reliable and affordable energy supplies” to the EU.

+Their joint declaration comes as concerns rise that Russia could cut or stem its gas supplies to Europe.

+The issue is expected to be at the center of talks when the U.S.-EU Energy Council meets on February 7.

+“The United States and the EU are working jointly towards continued, sufficient, and timely supply of natural gas to the EU from diverse sources across the globe to avoid supply shocks, including those that could result from a further Russian invasion of Ukraine,” Biden and von der Leyen said.

-___ HOW IS THE UK BOLSTERING ITS CYBER DEFENSES?
-The U.K.s National Cyber Security Centre is urging businesses to strengthen measures to protect computer networks amid the ongoing crisis in Ukraine.
+___ HOW IS THE UK BOOSTING ITS CYBER DEFENSES?
+The U.K.s National Cyber Security Centre is urging businesses to strengthen computer network protection amid the Ukraine crisis.

-The center said Friday that it is investigating recent reports of “malicious cyber incidents” in Ukraine and that these attacks are similar to a pattern of Russian behavior seen during earlier conflicts.
+It said Friday it's investigating recent reports of “malicious cyber incidents” in Ukraine and that these attacks are similar to a pattern of Russian behaviour during earlier conflicts.

-While authorities aren't aware of any specific threats against the U.K., the center is encouraging large organizations to bolster online defenses to protect computer networks against potential attacks.
+While authorities aren't aware of any specific threats against the U.K., the center is encouraging large organisations to bolster online defenses.
 The center is part of GCHQ, Britain's signals intelligence agency.

-“We are monitoring the situation closely and it is vital that organizations follow the guidance to ensure they are resilient,'' said Paul Chichester, NCSC Director of Operations.
-“Over several years, we have observed a pattern of malicious Russian behavior in cyberspace.” ___ ARE TENSIONS HURTING FOREIGN INVESTMENT?
-The chief executive of Italian bank UniCredit has decided not to pursue a possible takeover bid for Russian bank Otrkitie due to rising tensions over Ukraine.
+___ HOW ARE TENSIONS AFFECTING BUSINESS?
+Germany's Foreign Ministry says it has denied a retired diplomat permission to work for a subsidiary of the Russian-owned gas pipeline operator.

+“An internal review concluded that the taking on of this role had to be denied, because it would have encroached on official interests,” a ministry spokesman said Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)